Health and Safety Policy

 d) The newer machines have service contracts in place and are normally checked twice a year as part of the contract.
 Records of these visits are held with the invoice for the service contract/visit.

-e) Any defective plant or equipment is removed as appropriate from service until such time as it is competently repaired or replaced.
+e) Any defective plant or equipment is removed as appropriate from service until such time as it is completely repaired or replaced.

 The Company is responsible for:

-a) Ensuring that the condition of the premises and its boundary fences do not present risk to the health and safely of any person.
+a) Ensuring that the condition of the premises and its boundary fences do not present risk to the health and safety of any person.

 b) Taking such action as required to ensure that any hazards associated with the premises or its boundaries are removed without undue delay.

 The Company will use competent contractors and ensue in all cases an assessment is completed fully before any work commences.
-The Company will ensure that it carries out pre-assessment of contractors to ensure they meet minimum standards.
-The assessment will include:
+The Company will ensure that it carries out pre-assessment of contractors to ensure they meet the minimum standards, The assessment will include:

-a) Evidence that the contractor has both the resources and ability to safely undertake the contract on offer.
+a) Evidence that the contractor has both he resources and ability to safely undertake the contract on offer.

 b) Contractors have sufficient Employer and Public Liability Insurance cover and that the Expiry date of the cover extends beyond the estimated completion date of the contract.

-All relevant CTH employees will be informed of the presence of contractors on the premises and of all the risks the contractor or his employees’ work activities may present to them before the work starts.
+All relevant employees will be informed of the presence of contractors on the premises and of all the risks the contractor or their employees’ work activities may present to them before the work starts.

 a) Company vehicles are only to be driven by authorised employees who hold a full valid UK driving licence.
 Repairs to any of the Company vehicles must be undertaken only by the approved lease Company maintenance provider.
 It is expressly forbidden for any member of staff to carry out any repairs however minor.

-d) Authorised drivers are responsible for ensuring that on-going maintenance is undertaken on their own vehicle (water, oil, screen wash, fuel and tyre pressures/conditions).
+c) Authorised drivers are responsible for ensuring that on-going maintenance is undertaken on their own vehicle (water, oil, screen wash, fuel and tyre pressure/conditions).

-g) Each Company vehicle driver must complete a Drivers Declaration Form annually.
+f) Each Company vehicle driver must complete a Drivers Declaration Form annually which will be maintained at a Company level and kept securely in line with GDPR.

 b) So far as is reasonably practicable, employees are adequately supervised.